-Polycystic ovary syndrome is a hormone disorder that causes numerous symptoms, including infertility.
-Hormonal birth control that contains both estrogen and progestin can help rebalance the hormones, alleviating many of the symptoms.
+Hormonal birth control that contains both estrogen and progestin can help rebalance a person’s hormones, alleviating many symptoms of polycystic ovary syndrome (PCOS).

-People with PCOS have a hormonal imbalance that causes unusually high levels of male sex hormones.
-This imbalance changes the way the ovaries function and can cause them to develop many small cysts.
+People with PCOS have a hormonal imbalance that causes unusually high levels of testosterone.
+This imbalance changes how the ovaries function and can cause them to develop many small cysts.

-People with PCOS may also not ovulate or do so infrequently.
-PCOS is a
+People with PCOS may also ovulate infrequently or not at all.
+PCOS is a leading cause of infertility.